MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-accounting-billable-projects.md

     - **Post costs – item**:

-         - **Balance**: When posting the Project Operations integration journal, the item transaction cost will be debited to the Ledger account type *WIP - Cost value - item* as defined on the **Cost** tab on the **Ledger posting setup** page and credited to the "Cost - item" account in case Document type is Usage and Procurement integration account from Project Management and accounting parameters in case Document type is Purchase.
+         - **Balance**: When posting the Project Operations integration journal, the item transaction cost will be debited to the Ledger account type *WIP - Cost value - item* as defined on the **Cost** tab on the **Ledger posting setup** page and credited to:
+                -   for Document type Usage - "Cost - item" account on the **Ledger posting setup**
+                -   for Document type Purchase "Procurement integration account" on the **Project Management and accounting parameters**.
            The accountant will use the **Post costs** function to move this cost from the balance account to the profit and loss account on a periodic basis.
-        - **Profit and loss**: When posting the Project Operations integration journal, the item transaction cost will be debited to the Ledger account type *Cost* as defined on the **Cost** tab on the **Ledger posting setup** page and credited to the the "Cost - item" account in case Document type is Usage and Procurement integration account from Project Management and accounting parameters in case Document type is Purchase.
+        - **Profit and loss**: When posting the Project Operations integration journal, the item transaction cost will be debited to the Ledger account type *Cost* as defined on the **Cost** tab on the **Ledger posting setup** page and credited to:
+                -   for Document type Usage - "Cost - item" account on the **Ledger posting setup**
+                -   for Document type Purchase "Procurement integration account" on the **Project Management and accounting parameters**.

     - **On account invoicing**: